 Broadband Services: IBIT losses were $(80) million in the current quarter compared to a $(20) million loss last year.
 This quarter’s results include significantly lower investment-related income and lower operating costs.

-Corporate and other: This includes… This segment reported an IBIT loss of $(59) million compared to $(106) million a year ago.
+Corporate and other: This segment includes the unallocated expenses associated with general corporate functions.
+This segment reported an IBIT loss of $(59) million compared to $(106) million a year ago.

 In addition, this quarter we announced one-time charges of $1.01 billion.
-Over the past few quarters, we have identified performance issues with our broadband business and the market, with our investment in Azurix, and the value of our investment in The New Power Company has declined.
-We have spent the past few months performing a critical review of our businesses and have decided to remove these clouds, which have obscured the excellent results of our core businesses.
+Over the past few quarters, we have conducted a thorough review of our businesses and have decided to take certain charges to clear away issues that have clouded the performance and earnings potential of our core businesses.
 These charges include:

 A $287 million write-down of Azurix Corp.